hunhoffe/ec-cloudlab/README.md

 ### GCM Node

 Installation specific material is found at ```/home/ec```, including the log from the start script that runs during experiment initialization.
+EC-specific repositories are downloaded manually using the ```gcm_setup.sh``` script and saved to your home directory.

 After logging in for the first time, run the ```/local/repository/gcm_setup.sh``` script.
 In addition to setting some user-specific environment variables, this script will clone ESCRA-related repos to your home directory and also compile ```spdlog``` and ```ec_gcm```.